bibanon/bibanon/History/4chan-Chronicle/4chan-Chronicle.md

 ![](http://i.imgur.com/JyBuRUP.png)

 [[4chan]] is hands-down one of the most interesting and influential websites ever created.
-It functions as the wellspring of modern internet culture; the ultimate source for most the Internet's memes.
+It functions as the wellspring of modern internet culture; an unexpected production center for many of the Internet's memes.
 It also works as a beacon of anonymity and honest (but not to goodness) discussion in a world that is ever more socially invasive.

-The site influenced a new generation of major Internet figures and coders, continues to birth to memes that are now common staples on most major websites and even common speech, and cultivated a flock of loosely organized people led only by a common goal, known as [[Anonymous]].
+The site influenced generations of major Internet figures and coders, continues to give birth to memes that are staples of major websites and even common speech, and cultivated a flock of loosely organized people led only by a common goal, known as [[Anonymous]].

 This Chronicle is designed to create a serious, well sourced history book about this ephermeral community.
 As of now, it includes a summary of the site's history down to it's foundation in October 1, 2003.